Empty properties, unoccupied properties and second homes

 Long-term empty properties

-From 1 April 2020, any property that has been empty for more than five years will be charged a premium of 200%, which means you pay three times the amount of council tax.
+From 1 April 2020, any property that has been empty for more than 5 years is charged a premium of 200%, which means you pay three times the amount of council tax.

-From 1 April 2021, any property that has been empty for more than 10 years will be charged a premium of 300%, which means you pay four times the amount of council tax.
+From 1 April 2021, any property that has been empty for more than 10 years is charged a premium of 300%, which means you pay four times the amount of council tax.

 The premium added will be 100% of your current council tax bill.

-From 1 April 2024 the following premiums are now added to council tax bills for unoccupied and unfurnished properties:
+From 1 April 2024 the following premiums were added to council tax bills for unoccupied and unfurnished properties:

 Empty duration Premium per cent Total bill per cent